MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

 1. On the **New** blade, click **Create**.

-#### Task 2: Test the Azure AD-based Conditional Access policy for all Windows Virtual Desktop connections
+#### Task 2: Test the Azure AD-based Conditional Access policy for all Azure Virtual Desktop connections

 1. On your lab computer, open an **InPrivate** web browser session, navigate to the [Azure portal](https://portal.azure.com), and sign in by providing the **user5** user principal name you identified earlier in this exercise and the **Pa55w.rd1234** as the password.

    > **Note**: Verify that you are not prompted to authenticate via MFA.

-1. In the **InPrivate** web browser session, navigate to the Windows Virtual Desktop HTML5 web client page at [https://rdweb.wvd.microsoft.com/arm/webclient](https://rdweb.wvd.microsoft.com/arm/webclient).
+1. In the **InPrivate** web browser session, navigate to the Azure Virtual Desktop HTML5 web client page at [https://rdweb.wvd.microsoft.com/arm/webclient](https://rdweb.wvd.microsoft.com/arm/webclient).

    > **Note**: Verify that this will automatically trigger authentication via MFA.